|Copyright (c) Queen's Printer,

 (b) a lanyard, lifeline and any other connecting equipment individual to the worker

-that is used to secure the worker to an individual point of anchorage or to a horizontal lifeline system;
+that is used to secure the worker to an anchor, an anchorage or a horizontal lifeline system;

 "safety belt" means a body support device consisting of a strap with a means for securing it about the waist and attaching it to other components.